o3de/o3de.org/content/docs/user-guide/networking/settings.md

 ---
+linktitle: Network and Multiplayer Settings
-title: Networking And Multiplayer Settings
+title: AzNetworking and Multiplayer Gem Settings
-description: A reference for console variables and other settings that can be used on clients and servers to configure networking and multiplayer.
+description: A reference for console variables and other settings that can be used on clients and servers to configure AzNetworking and the Multiplayer Gem.
-linktitle: Network Settings
+weight: 300
 ---

 ## Overview